Wheel: Protruding or covering attachments

-Truck and bus wheels may block (stop rotating) under certain circumstances, such as brake system failure.
-To help detect this, they sometimes feature "wheel rotation indicators": colored strips of plastic attached to the rim and protruding out from it, such that they can be seen by the driver in the side-view mirrors.
+Truck and bus wheels may lock up (stop rotating) under certain circumstances, such as a brake system failure.
+To help detect this, they sometimes feature "wheel rotation indicators": colored plastic strips attached to the rim and protruding from it so that the driver can see them in the side-view mirrors.
 These devices were invented and patented in 1998 by a Canadian truck shop owner.

 Alternatives

 While wheels are very widely used for ground transport, there are alternatives, some of which are suitable for terrain where wheels are ineffective.
 Alternative methods for ground transport without wheels include: